googlefonts/variable-components-spec/variable-components-spec.md

 information than what we already have: it is completely defined by its variations’ locations in the ‘gvar’ table.

+### Extending the OpenType format

-To make Variable Components work, the only big thing that is missing from OpenType 1.8 is the capability to store some additional information for each component of composite glyphs.
+To make Variable Components work, the only thing that is missing from OpenType 1.8 is the capability to store some additional information for each component of composite glyphs.
 The core of this proposal is to add a single new table, called ‘VarC’, that will provide a space for all new information.

 A Variable Component reference needs the following information: